 Historically, the high total ghrelin concentrations reported in the literature have implicated ghrelin in the hyperphagia and excessive eating that is characteristic of PWS.
 However, recent studies indicate that the ratio of AG to UAG is elevated in PWS compared to aged-matched healthy subjects and may be more relevant to hyperphagia associated with PWS than the absolute concentrations of total ghrelin3.

 Livoletide is a cyclic peptide analogue of UAG that has been shown to inhibit certain aspects of ghrelin activity and improve metabolic status in rodent models of diabetes or metabolic syndrome.
 In a rodent model of appetite-stimulating activity, ghrelin-induced food intake was inhibited by co-administration of both livoletide and UAG4 in separate studies.
 Based on clinical and preclinical data, Millendo believes that livoletide has the potential to decrease hyperphagia and negative food-related behaviors, thereby improving the lives of PWS patients and their care providers.

-Millendo is planning a new clinical study of livoletide in PWS
+Millendo initiated ZEPHYR in March 2019, a pivotal Phase 2b/3 clinical study of livoletide in patients with PWS

 - Fehnel S, Brown TM, Nelson L, Chen A, Rook E, Kim DD, Dykens EM.
 Development of the Hyperphagia Questionnaire for Use in Prader-Willi Syndrome Clinical Trials, ISPOR Meeting 2015, Philadelphia PA, USA